Aagadu (soundtrack)

 Aagadu is the feature film soundtrack composed by S. Thaman for the Telugu film of the same name directed by Srinu Vaitla which stars Mahesh Babu, Tamannaah and Sonu Sood.
-This also marks Thaman's 50th film as a music composer.
+This marks Thaman's 50th film as a music composer.
 The soundtrack consists of 5 songs and a Theme music all composed by Thaman while the lyrics were penned by Sri Mani and Bhaskarabhatla Ravikumar.
 The film's soundtrack was released on 15 August 2014 through Lahari Music by hosting a promotional event at Shilpakala Vedika in Hyderabad.
-The soundtrack opened to positive reception from critics as well as audience and was highly successful.
+The soundtrack opened to positive reception from critics and audience.